saragcorreia/optimModels/doc/optimization.rst

 Kinetic models optimization
 ----------------------------

-*optimModels* implements some basic (and experimental) support for working with strain optimization using Kinetic metabolic models.
+*optimModels* implements some support for working with strain optimization using Kinetic metabolic models.

 The optimization use several parameters which are configured in the optimModels.utils.configurations module.

-Objective Function
+Evaluation Function
 ~~~~~~~~~~~~~~~~~~~
-Before start the strain optimization, it is required the definition of an objective function.
+Before start the strain optimization, it is required the definition of an evaluation function.
-The objective function is responsible for calculate the fitness value for each candidate solution obtained during the
+The evaluation function is responsible for calculate the fitness value for each candidate solution obtained during the
 optimization process.

 At the moment there are two objective functions available: